alexiscordova/sony/src/packages/modules/gallery-g2-g3/README.md

 If this module supports submodules, a clear description should be included here that covers the logic behind which submodules are included, when and what other template variables affect them, etc..
 This information will be used in the CMS interface to determine which fields to show and validate.

-The Gallery uses the `product.html.jade` template as a submodule for each product tile.
+The Gallery uses the `product.jade` template as a submodule for each product tile.
 Each product tile's data comes from the .json file inside the product folder.
 Each JSON file in the product folder represents a single product.

 For a product to be in a featured gallery, it must have a property in its JSON called `featured` and it must be `true`.
 The property that distinguishes between the featured products and featured accessories is the `type`.
 This `type` defaults to `product` if a type parameter is not set in the jade mixin - `featuredGallery()`.